 The difference between developer trace, System trace, and System log

 - System Trace: It is used when you want to record the internal SAP system activities

 - Developer Trace: It contains technical information for use in the event of issues with your system.
 Using the entries in the developer traces requires sound knowledge of the host systems in which your SAP system is running

-- System Log: You can use the log to highlight and rectify errors occurred in your system and its environment.
+- System Log: You can use the log to highlight and rectify errors that occurred in your system and its environment.

 15) Mention what is Screen flow logic in SAP Testing?

 Screen flow logic in SAP Testing is like an ABAP code.
 It is used to contain the processing blocks.
-It consists of procedural part of the screen and is created in screen painter.
+It consists of a procedural part of the screen and is created in screen painter.
 Screen painter is like an ABAP editor.

 16) Mention what is the use of Process Flow Analyzer in SAP TAO?

 In SAP TAO, Process Flow Analyzer is used to find out automatically the user interfaces used in transaction codes executed in a SAP system.

 SAP Cutover Testing is usually performed once in a project lifecycle.
 In this phase, a full-scale execution of all tasks is involved to retrieve data from legacy systems and then to implement any kind of data conversion, load the results into the SAP system and fully validate the results, including a user sign-off.